 The social studies curriculum opens students to the world and its people while learning about communities, geography, the history of America and countries of the past and present.
 In the primary grades, the student's understanding about school and family life is highlighted by discovering his/her role within these social settings.
 The social studies curriculum in grades 3 and 4 reviews various neighborhood communities and Pennsylvania state history.
 In grades 5 and 6, the emphasis is on the Western and Eastern hemispheres, its history, culture, and regions, and expanding the horizons of our students.
 Throughout 7th and 8th grades, students are given a firm grounding in American history.
 Participation in National History Day at the middle school level, broadens knowledge and helps students gain perspective of the role of a responsible citizen in this multicultural, interdependent world.
 Our social studies program incorporates current events along with the importance of becoming a responsible, informed, and moral citizen in order "to meet the challenges of Christian leadership and membership in a pluralistic society."

 The science curriculum seeks to engage students through classroom discussion and hands-on learning activities that provide students with an opportunity to connect concrete and abstract concepts.
-In concert with the teacher, tools are utilized to provide a variety of scaffolding for student inquiry as students in kindergarten through third grades focus on four engaging units which enable them to make real life connections.
+In concert with the teacher, tools are utilized to provide a variety of scaffolding for student analysis as students in kindergarten through third grades focus on four engaging units which enable them to make real life connections.
 Students in fourth and fifth grades study units in earth science, physical science, and life sciences.
 The students also use applied technology skills and are introduced to forming hypotheses, identifying problems, carrying out investigations, interpreting data, making inferences and reaching conclusions.
 Students are instructed through whole group as well as small group instruction.
 In sixth through eighth grades, students focus on one main science topic for the entire year.
 The sixth-grade curriculum focuses on physical science, the seventh grade students study life science, and the eighth grade concentrates on earth science.
 Students are engaged in 21st century learning practices that employ STEM (science, technology, engineering, and mathematics) concepts that support critical thinking skills and higher level constructed response.
 Middle school students also participate in an annual science fair that gives students the experience in employing scientific method, preparing an accompanying written summary report and gives them opportunities to advance to science fairs at regional levels.

 Students in the primary and intermediate grades are taught study skills within the framework of the reading/language arts program and content-area subjects.
 Study skill classes are offered to students in grades 6 - 8 in a more formalized way to help develop strong study habits and test-taking techniques.
 Strong emphasis is placed on organization, interpretation, and retention skills.
 Outlining and scanning information, along with a variety of individualized study techniques are also included in this program.